Urination: Alternative urination tools

 Sometimes urination is done in a container such as a bottle, urinal, bedpan, or chamber pot (also known as a gazunder).
-A container or wearable urine collection device may be used so that the urine can be examined for medical reasons or for a drug test, for a bedridden patient, when no toilet is available, or there is no other possibility to dispose of the urine immediately.
+A container or wearable urine collection device may be used so that the urine can be examined for medical reasons or for a drug test, for a bedridden patient, or where no toilet is available and there is no other possibility to dispose of the urine immediately.

 An alternative solution (for traveling, stakeouts, etc.) is a special disposable bag containing absorbent material that solidifies the urine within seconds, making it convenient and safe to store and dispose of later.

 It is possible for both sexes to urinate into bottles in case of emergencies.
 The technique can help children to urinate discreetly inside cars and in other places without being seen by others.
 A female urination device can assist women and girls in urinating while standing or into a bottle.

 In microgravity, excrement tends to float freely, so astronauts use a specially designed space toilet, which uses suction to collect and recycle urine; the space toilet also has a receptacle for defecation.